Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Introduction

 where $r_2,r_1$ are, respectively, the largest and second largest roots of \eqref{eq:Delta-intro}.
 Furthermore, the stabilizing effect of redshift is generally not strong enough to overcome superradiance.

 Superradiance, therefore, emerges as an important obstacle in establishing mode stability and, indeed, black hole stability for general back hole parameters: there are several examples where superradiance leads to mode \textit{instability}.
 Massive scalar fields on Kerr can produce a black hole bomb \cite{Shlapentokh-Rothman2015a}, and even milder modifications of the scalar potential can lead to non-decaying modes \cite{Moschidis2017b} in Kerr.
 For Kerr's $\Lambda<0$ cousin, Kerr-Anti de Sitter, superradiance may be even more damaging to its stability\footnote{It is important to note that there may be other factors at play when it comes to stability problems for solutions to \eqref{eq:Einstein-cosmological-constant} with $\Lambda<0$.
-Indeed, even the trivial solution, Anti-de Sitter space, has been shown to be unstable under additional coupling to several matter models in spherical symmetry \cite{Moschidis2017a,Moschidis2018}.}: massive scalar fields also produce exponentially growing modes \cite{Dold2017} and even in the massless setting there is evidence of superradiant instabilities \cite{Cardoso2004} for black holes which lie below the Hawking--Reall \cite{Hawking2000} bound.
+Indeed, even the trivial solution, Anti-de Sitter space, has been shown to be unstable under additional coupling to several matter models in spherical symmetry \cite{Moschidis2017a,Moschidis2018}.}: massive and massless scalar fields also admit exponentially growing modes \cite{Dold2017} (see also \cite{Cardoso2004}) on black holes which lie below the Hawking--Reall \cite{Hawking2000} bound.